laravel/docs/horizon.md

 stopwaitsecs=3600
 ```

-> {note} You should ensure that the value of `stopwaitsecs` is greater than the number of seconds consumed by your longest running job.
+When defining your Supervisor configuration, you should ensure that the value of `stopwaitsecs` is greater than the number of seconds consumed by your longest running job.
 Otherwise, Supervisor may kill the job before it is finished processing.

-> {note} On RHEL flavored operating systems, the directory is `/etc/supervisor/conf.d` and the file extension should be ini instead of conf.
-For example, `horizon.ini`.
->
+> {note} While the examples above are valid for Ubuntu based servers, the location and file extension expected of Supervisor configuration files may vary between other server operating systems.
+Please consult your server's documentation for more information.

 <a name="starting-supervisor"></a>
 #### Starting Supervisor